supersjgk/supersjgk/README.md

 ### Hi there 👋

-- I’m skilled in Software Development, Machine Learning and Data Analytics.
+- I’m skilled in Software Development, Machine Learning, IT, and Data Analytics.
 - Actively looking for full-time roles.
 - I’m looking to collaborate on open source projects.